Buff City Soap Review: Is "Plant-Based" Soap Overrated?

 Buff City Soap is a popular brand that sells online and at local “Makeries” where consumers can see the soap being made in front of them.
 The brand’s founders claim to have started the company because they were “frustrated by commercial soaps’ harsh chemicals.”

-But is Buff City Soap really a healthier option than cheaper commercial soap?
-Does it contain any questionable ingredients?
-How do real users rate its scent and the overall product experience?
+But is Buff City Soap really a healthier option than drugstore soap?
+Does it contain any unhealthy ingredients?
+What was our honest experience purchasing and trying this brand?
 And are Buff City Soap's non-soap products (laundry detergent, face wash, etc) well-formulated?

 Ingredient Analysis